-perturb an object/person to see if it is in the field of view of a drone [67] or to install WiFi detectors on home windows to detect drones hovering outside [18].
-A general solution to address citizen privacy in the presence of unregulated drones will require a legal framework and law-enforcement methods, both of which are actively being considered [82], but outside this paper's scope.
+Admittedly, it is challenging to protect citizen privacy in the presence of rogue enduser drones (i.e., in the unregulated sector).
+Solutions to detect citizen privacy violations by unregulated drones have only been developed for certain kinds of drones [61, 15].
+These solutions also involve active participation from the citizen, e.g., to perturb an object/person to see if it is in the field of view of a drone [61] or to install WiFi detectors on home windows to detect drones hovering outside [15].
+A general solution to address citizen privacy in the presence of unregulated drones will require a legal framework and law-enforcement methods, both of which are actively being considered [74], but outside this paper's scope.

-Unregulated drones will continue to compromise citizen privacy for the foreseeable future, until further regulations are in place.
+Unregulated drones will continue to compromise citizen privacy for the foreseeable future, until further regulations and enforcement mechanisms are in place.
 However, we also believe that this fact must not preclude the development of a privacy solution in the commercially-important delivery drone sector.
 This belief led us to build Privadome.